Seeed-Studio/wiki-documents/docs/GPS-Modules-Selection-Guide.md

 We have released various types of GPS Modules in recent years.
-Let's take a close look at them and work out which one is best suited for you!
+Let's take a close look at them and figure out which one is best suited for you!

 For all the GPS or Communication modules in our bazaar, please click [Seeed Studio Bazaar](https://www.seeedstudio.com/) to check.